friday1013/Quietwire/04_Infrastructure/Technical_Infrastructure/CAP/CAP_Overview.md

 ---

-# Comprehensive and Detailed Description of the Civic AI Canon Platform (CAP)
+# Comprehensive and Detailed Description of the Civic Attestation Platform (CAP)

 > **Purpose:** A full, precise English translation of the Arabic master document describing CAP’s vision, components, architecture, governance, security, and operations.
 Formatted as Markdown, preserving structure and intent for vendor handoff and internal alignment.

 ## 1. Executive Summary
-The **Civic AI Canon Platform (CAP)** is a verifiable, provenance‑first platform that anchors organizational knowledge, decisions, and actions into an **attested semantic canon**.
+The **Civic Attestation Platform (CAP)** is a verifiable, provenance‑first platform that anchors organizational knowledge, decisions, and actions into an **attested semantic canon**.
 It merges content, conversations, code, and operational events with cryptographic attestations and repository‑backed records (e.g., GitHub commits), enabling **semantic trust** across teams and stakeholders.

 CAP serves multi‑institution deployments via **multi‑tenant** architecture, supports **local/sovereign operation**, and integrates with existing developer and content workflows.
 The outcome is a living Canon that makes **who did what, when, and why** durable and inspectable.